-106. If the Union's actions are to be effective, our partners - regional and international bodies, national authorities and grassroots organizations - must also be involved in an open and constructive dialogue that generates synergies and ensures that the different measures taken by these bodies complement each other.
+If the Union's actions are to effective, our partners - regional and international bodies, national authorities and grassroots organizations - must be involved in an open and constructive dialogue that generates synergies and ensures that the different measures taken by these bodies complement each other.

-107. Human rights are the province of a number of international organizations, and it is important that we benefit from the expertise and experience of each of them in order to avoid duplication or even conflicting positions.
-We must develop our contacts with the United Nations, OSCE, Council of Europe and other regional bodies such as the OAS and the OAU, coordinating our activities to improve their impact and supporting regional initiatives, which are the best placed to respond to local needs.
+Human rights are the province of a number of international organizations, and it is important that we benefit from the expertise and experience of each of them in order to avoid duplication or even conflicting positions.
+We must develop our contact with the United Nations, OSCE, Council of Europe and other regional bodies such as the OAS and the OAU coordinating our activities to improve their impact and supporting regional initiatives, which are the best placed to respond to local needs.

-- 108. The Community's most important partners are therefore the recipient countries themselves, which are responsible for their own democratic development and their own human rights situation.
+The Community's most important partners are therefore the recipient countries themselves, which are responsible for their own democratic development and their own human rights situation.
 It is they that work the levers that allow them to react to problems on the ground.
-The dialogue between the European Union and partner countries is a key factor in the promotion of human rights and democratic values, which is why it is of capital importance that we maintain and step up this dialogue with national authorities and institutions; in this way, in line with our international commitments and with due respect for our partners' cultural identities, we can identify common priorities and thus draw up programmes for practical action. - 109.
+The dialogue between the European Union and partner countries is a key factor in the promotion of human rights and democratic values, which is why it is of capital importance that we maintain and step up this dialogue with international authorities and institutions; in this way, in line with our international commitments and with due respect for our partners' cultural identities, we can identify common priorities and thus draw up programmes for practical action.

 The European Community also maintains close links with the grassroots in all its forms, particularly non-governmental organizations, which have become steadily more involved in the promotion and protection of fundamental rights, both on the ground and in the context of the regional and international institutions concerned.
 Their contribution to the establishment, consolidation and defence of the rule of law is of the utmost importance, as is their role as spokesmen for the underprivileged.
-Their ability to identify real needs, adapt to different situations and assess the progress made by their projects on a day-to-day basis makes them key players in the promotion and defence of fundamental rights. - 110.
+Their ability to identify real needs, adapt to different situations and assess the progress made by their projects on a day-to-day basis makes them key players in the promotion and defence of fundamental rights.

 Initially confined to development cooperation and humanitarian aid, the Community's partnership with grassroots organizations has gradually been extended to new areas such as the protection of the rights of vulnerable groups, the promotion of democratic freedoms and support for the electoral process.
-As part of its activities promoting the rule of law, the European Community also helps establish and consolidate non-governmental organizations as a key component of a democratic civil society. - 111.
+As part of its activities promoting the rule of law, the European Community also helps establish and consolidate non-governmental organizations as a key component of a democratic civil society.

 In the light of the above, the Commission will seek to improve its synergetic links with international and regional organizations by developing its dialogue with them in order to identify the relevant needs and priorities.
+These include:

-These include: - supporting bodies that monitor and promote human rights; - promoting medium- and long-term programming of priority activities to be implemented jointly with regional and international organizations; - developing the ability to respond with one-off operations; - stepping up exchanges of information on activities under way and on relevant research projects. - 112.
-The dialogue with non-governmental organizations should be stepped up with a view to identifying their priorities and needs.
+□ supporting bodies that monitor and promote human rights; □ promoting medium and long-term programming of priority activities to be implemented jointly with regional and international organizations; \Box developing the ability to respond with one-off operations; □ stepping up exchanges of information on activities under way and on relevant research projects;